Abdul Rahman

 the British Zionists in the Balfour Declaration of 1917 (complete text of which

-, http://www.mideastweb.org/mebalfour.htm).
+can be accessed here, http://www.mideastweb.org/mebalfour.htm).
 The declaration is a classical example of

 imperialist arrogance as it promises the land of Palestine